-This summary sets out the key points about how the Office of the Australian Information Commissioner (OAIC) handles personal information.
+This summary sets out the key points about how The Japan Foundation, Sydney handles personal information.

 We collect, hold, use and disclose personal information to carry out our functions or activities under the Australian Information Commissioner Act 2010 (AIC Act), the Privacy Act 1988 (Privacy Act) and the Freedom of Information Act 1982 (FOI Act).